mathrand/mathrand/README.md

-## Hi there 👋  I'm Math Lee, aka Math.Rand.
+## Hi there 👋  I'm Mat Lee, aka Math.Rand.

 🔭 I’m currently focused on the following topics: